Pavan-1997/Linux-Shell_Basic_Commands/README.md

   `cat demo.txt`

   (Creates a file named "demo.txt" and output redirects the text "Hello world" into it.
 The second command cat demo.txt displays the contents of the file "demo.txt)

+- `echo "hello" | tee hello.txt`

+   (Linux prints "hello" to the console and simultaneously writes it to the file "hello.txt")

 - `ls`

   (List files or List directory contents)